Effective Date July 25, 2014

 Gathering of Information

-Like all other Web servers, NPR's Web server automatically creates log files for each visitor who accesses the NPR Services.
+Like other web servers, the server used by NPR for the NPR Services automatically creates log files for each visitor who accesses the NPR Services.
 These "access logs" allow us to make our site more useful to our visitors.
-The access logs do NOT record a visitor's name, address, e-mail address, credit card numbers, or any other personally-identifying information.
+The access logs do NOT record a visitor's name, address, email address, credit card information, or other similar personally-identifying information.
 Rather, they contain some or all of the following information:

-- The Internet Protocol Address (IP Address) of the machine which accessed the NPR
+- The Internet Protocol address (IP address) of the machine which accessed the NPR Services.

-- General location information (based on IP Address)
+- General location information (based on IP address or latitude and longitude).

-- Device identifier (for users of NPR Mobile Services)
+- Device type and unique device identifier (for users of NPR Mobile Services) and other technical information about your device, system and application software.

-- The path taken through the NPR Services, including any "favorites" selected by user.
+- The path taken through the NPR Services, including any "favorites" selected by the visitor, as well as patterns in the paths taken by visitors.

 - A list of files downloaded or viewed.